 Outlines the inspection, repair, and maintenance of semi-truck tractors and trailers.
-Prerequisite(s): C or better in TRUC 101 or concurrent enrollment.
-(PCS 1.6, 1.5 credit hours - 1 hour lecture, 1 hour lab)
+Prerequisite: C or better in TRUC 101 or concurrent enrollment.
+(PCS 1.6, 1.5 credit hours; 1 hour lecture, 1 hour lab)

-TRUC 104 - Load Securement
+TRUC104 - Load Securement

 Provides an overview of cargo and load securement and inspection requirements that apply to most commodities hauled in the United States and Canada.
-Prerequisite(s): C or better in TRUC 101 or concurrent enrollment.
-(PCS 1.6, 2 credit hours - 2 hours lecture, 0 hours lab)
+Prerequisite: C or better in TRUC 101 or concurrent enrollment.
+(PCS 1.6, 2 credit hours; 2 hours lecture, 0 hours lab)

-TRUC 105 - Tractor-Trailer Driver Experience
+TRUC105 - Tractor-Trailer Driver Experience

 Designed to give the student real over-the-road practice under the supervision of an experienced tractor-trailer truck driver.
-Prerequisite(s): C or better in TRUC 101or concurrent enrollment.
-(PCS 1.6, 1.5 credit hours - 0 hours lecture, 3 hours lab)
+Prerequisite: CorbetterinTRUC101 or concurrentenrollment.
+(PCS 1.6, 1.5 credit hours; 0 hours lecture, 3 hours lab)

-TRUC 107 - Driving Simulation
+TRUC107 - Driving Simulation

 Exposes drivers to a variety of situations, including changes in weather, road conditions, and the behaviors of other road users, allowing them to increase their confidence and skill levels in a controlled environment.
-Prerequisite(s): C or better in TRUC 101or concurrent enrollment.
-(PCS 1.6, 1 credit hour - 1 hour lecture, 0 hours lab)
+Prerequisite: C or better in TRUC 101 or concurrent enrollment.
+(PCS 1.6, 1 credit hour; 1 hour lecture, 0 hours lab)